Kuki Wakame : A Classic Japanese Wakame Seaweed Snack

-Edible seaweed is a crucial food material in Japanese cuisine.
-When I hear seaweed, what come to mind right away are kombu (昆布), mozuku (もずく), and wakame (わかめ), each of which is often used for dishes and taking soup stock in Japan.
+Edible seaweed is an essential food material in Japanese cuisine, and when I think of such seaweed, what come to mind right away are “Kombu (昆布)”, “Mozuku (もずく)“, and “Wakame (わかめ)”, for each of them is often used in Japanese dishes.

-Especially, kombu and wakame are the 2 edible seaweed most familiar to us Japanese, because not only do we commonly use them as ingredients in dishes, but many snack foods made with them are also available at supermarkets.
+Especially, Kombu and Wakame are the species of edible seaweed most familiar to us Japanese.
+Not only do we commonly use them as ingredients in dishes, but in Japan, many snack foods made with them are available in supermarkets.

-When it comes to the seaweed snack with kombu, Nakano Miyako Kombu is probably the most famous product in Japan, while, regarding the snack made mainly with wakame seaweed, Kuki Wakame is widely known to Japanese as a classic seaweed snack.
+When it comes to the seaweed snack made of Kombu, or edible kelp, I think Nakano Miyako Kombu is the most famous product in Japan, while, regarding the snack food made of Wakame seaweed, Kuki Wakame is widely known to Japanese as a classic seaweed snack.

 Kuki Wakame (茎わかめ)

-When you slit the bag open and take out the contents, these individually packed Kuki Wakame snacks appear.
-They are moist because Kuki Wakame is made by flavoring blanched wakame seaweed with a vinegar sauce.
-Hence, this Japanese seaweed snack is somewhat vinegary, but easy to eat.
+When you slit the package open and take out the contents, these individually packed Kuki Wakame snacks appear.
+They are moist because Kuki Wakame is made by flavoring blanched Wakame seaweed with a vinegar sauce.
+Hence, this Japanese seaweed snack is somewhat vinegary, yet easy to eat.

-Kuki Wakame is popular with women in particular.
-The reason is that it has little calories yet is high in nutritional value.
+In Japan, Kuki Wakame is particularly popular among women, because it has little calories, but is high in nutritional value.
 Specifically, the seaweed snack is rich in dietary fiber and contains lots of alginic acid.

-As for the ingredient in Kuki Wakame seaweed snacks, as I wrote above, the main ingredient is salted blanched wakame seaweed, which is flavored mainly with ume plum vinegar, brewed vinegar, sugar, and salt.
+As mentioned above, the main ingredient of the Kuki Wakame snack is blanched salted raw Wakame seaweed, which is flavored mainly with Ume plum vinegar, brewed vinegar, sugar, and salt.

-Other ingredients include fermented seasonings, protein hydrolysates (soybeans, wheat), acidifiers, sorbitol, amino acid, calcium lactate, and scents.
+Other ingredients include fermented seasoning, protein hydrolysate (soybean, wheat), acidifier, sorbitol, amino acid, calcium lactate, and flavoring.

-I think Kuki Wakame is easy to eat as compared to the quintessential kombu snack “Nakano Miyako Kombu” because the wakame seaweed snack is less vinegary.
+I think Kuki Wakame is quite easy to eat compared to the quintessential Kombu snack “Nakano Miyako Kombu”, because the Wakame seaweed snack is less vinegary and has more umami.

 |Natori Kuki Wakame|